|Home » GRID INTEGRATION » Grid connection requirements » Grid codes and essential requirements for wind power plants » Active power control|

-In parallel with a cap, the wind farm may also be instructed to control ramp rate, i.e. to limit the rate at which the output power can increase (due to increasing wind speed, or turbines returning to service after some outage).
-The ramp rate is defined over periods of one minute or 10 minutes, for example.
+In parallel with a cap, the wind farm may also be instructed to control ramp rate, in other words to limit the rate at which the output power can increase (due to increasing wind speed, or turbines returning to service after some outage).
+The ramp rate is defined over periods of, for example, one minute or 10 minutes.
 This limits the network operator’s demands on other forms of generation to change output rapidly.

 On systems with relatively high wind penetration, there is often a requirement for frequency response or frequency control.
 This can take many forms, but the basic principle is that, when instructed, the wind farm reduces its output power by a few percent, and then adjusts it in response to the system frequency.
 By increasing power when frequency is low, or decreasing power when frequency is high, the wind farm can contribute to controlling the system frequency.